dotmpe/node-sitefile/doc/feature-build.rst

 =============
 .. include:: .defaults.rst

-Everything related to the project build and packaging, dist plans.
+- Everything related to the project build and packaging, dist plans.
+- Keeping docker highland build docs apart in `features/docker`_.
-See also `features/rjs`_ for more specific, and `features/packaging`_. for more generic docs.
+- See also `features/rjs`_ for more specific, and `features/packaging`_.
+  for more generic docs.

 Documentation